jdwhite/aquosctl/README.md

 Sharp Aquos television RS-232 control application.

+Supports the Aquos command protocol as defined in the LC-42/46/52D64U operators manual, updated 12/16/05.
+This command set does not include commands for IP or 3D enabled televisions.
+Those will be added in a future release.

     usage: ./aquosctl [ -h | -n | -p {port} | -v ] {command} [arg]
 	    -h	Help
     	-n	Show commands being sent, but don't send them (No-send).